Saman Khuda

 Saman Khuda (Saman Khoda, Saman-khudat; سامانخدا، سامانخدات) was an 8th-century Iranian noble whose descendants (the House of Saman) later became rulers of Khurasan (the Samanid Empire).
 He was a Dehqan from the village of Saman in Balkh province in present-day northern Afghanistan.
 In the early 8th century, he came to Merv, seat of the Caliphal governor of Khorasan, Asad ibn 'Abd Allah al-Qasri (ruled 723-727).
 Saman was originally a Zoroastrian.
-However, he was so impressed with the piety of Asad ibn 'Abd-Allah al-Qasri, that he converted to Islam.
+However, he was impressed by the piety of Asad ibn 'Abd-Allah al-Qasri and converted to Islam.
 He named his son Asad, allegedly in the governor's honor.
+He was also influenced by the teachings of the scholar Abu Hanifa.

 Caliph al-Mamun (786-833) subsequently appointed Asad's four sons – Saman Khuda's grandsons – as governors of Samarkand, Ferghana, Shash and Ustrushana, and Herat in recognition of their role in the suppression of a revolt.
 This began the House of Saman; Saman Khuda's great-grandson Isma'il ibn Ahmad (849-907) became Amir of Transoxiana and Khorasan.

 Saman was a 4th or 5th generation descendant of Bahram Chobin, a noble of the ancient House of Mihran, who played an important role in the history of the later Sassanian Empire.